mgwilt/grpc-client-generator/README.md

 ## Usage

 Place your `.proto` files in the `src/` directory.
-Running the build script will generate the client libraries in the `dist/` directory:
+Running the build script will generate the client stubs in the `dist/` directory:

-- `dist/python`: Python client libraries
+- `dist/python`: Python client
-- `dist/swift`: Swift client libraries
+- `dist/swift`: Swift client
-- `dist/javascript`: JavaScript client libraries
+- `dist/javascript`: JavaScript client
-- `dist/typescript`: TypeScript client libraries
+- `dist/typescript`: TypeScript client
+- `dist/kotlin`: Kotlin client

 Each language-specific directory will contain the generated gRPC client code ready for use in your projects.